Rule Number One: Be ready now.

 Rule Number Four: Get ready for next time.

 Once the power is back and everything is up and running, it’s time to get ready for the next power outage.
 Change the oil, refill the tank, put some gas stabilizer in the tank and put it away.
 At least once a year you should take the generator out and run it.
 You want to check that there are no cracked or damaged hoses and that it will still run as needed.
 My brother-in-law who lives in Florida was so busy preparing for Hurricane Katrina that he didn’t

 have time to do a trial run with the generator.
 Sure enough, when the power went out and he needed the generator, it wouldn’t run.
 After years of disuse, the engine had frozen.

 So check the generator regularly to make sure it is running as expected.
 Also, check and/or replace the gas.
 This is especially important if your gasoline contains ethanol, as ethanol will condense, creating water in the lines.
 A better option is to store your generator with ethanol-free gasoline.

 Speaking of gasoline: You’ll want to have plenty on hand if you are going to run your generator for long periods of time.
 Store the maximum amount of gasoline you can.
 Some insurance policies and city ordinances limit the amount of gasoline you can store.
 Remember, that if you run out of stored gasoline, there is always the gasoline in your car’s tank.
 That’s a good reason to keep your car’s gasoline topped up.

 Gasoline generators emit toxic carbon monoxide fumes.
 Do not run the generator indoors or in an attached garage.
 Ever.
 Do not operate it near an open window as fumes may enter the house.
-BE SAFE!

 Hopefully, you will never need a generator.
 But if the chances are good that you will need one, you will rest easier knowing that you are prepared for a major power outage.